Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 for $F \in \Lean$ with $n(F) > 0$.
-As an application we obtain (Theorem \ref{thm:genautred}), that via removing satisfiability-equivalently some clauses (via some autarky), we can reduce every (multi-)clause-set $F$ in polynomial time to a (multi-)clause-set $F'$ containing a variable occurring with degree at most $\surp(F') + 1 + \log_2(\surp(F'))$.
-It is an open problem whether such an autarky can be found in polynomial time (for arbitrary clause-sets $F$); we conjecture (Conjecture \ref{con:findauthard}) that this is possible.
+As an application we obtain (Theorem \ref{thm:genautred}), that by removing some clauses (satisfiability-equivalently, implicitly using some autarky), we can reduce every (multi-)clause-set $F$ in polynomial time to a clause-set $F'$ containing a variable with degree at most $\surp(F') + 1 + \log_2(\surp(F'))$.
+It is an open problem whether the witnessing-autarky can be found in polynomial time; we conjecture (Conjecture \ref{con:findauthard}) that this is possible.
+A central tool here are ``variable-minimally unsatisfiable clause-sets'' (class $\Vmusat$; introduced in \cite{ChenDing2006VMU}), where more generally than for MU, removal of clauses might not destroy unsatisfiability, but as soon as all occurrences of any variable disappear, then satisfiability is guaranteed.
+The basic insight is, that the surplus is based on sub-instances of $F$ of \emph{deficiency} $\surp(F)$, and for $F \in \Lean$ these sub-instances are indeed variable-minimally unsatisfiable, and thus we can use the bound for MU.
+We also show sharpness of the upper bound, i.e., $\minvdeg(\Leani{\delta=k}) = \nonmer(k)$ for all $k \in \NN$, in Corollary \ref{cor:leansharp} (proving Conjecture 23 from the conference version \cite{KullmannZhao2011Bounds}), which indeed holds for every class of clause-sets between $\Vmusat$ and $\Lean$.